milos-ljubinkovic/milos-ljubinkovic.github.io/_posts/2024-01-22-self-serve-gitlab.md

 We quickly added another staging environment/branch pair for code that was ready for final testing and all deployment was done from this branch after final testing passed

 Eventually 2 issues appeared.
 One, sometimes out of the multiple changes on the staging environment only some were approved by the manager.
 This slowed down development as the environment had to be tested all over again after taking out the unapproved changes.
-Second, as the team increased having multiple devs working on a single development environment sometimes caused issues and downtime due to conflicts.
+Second, as the team increased having multiple developers working on a single development environment sometimes caused issues and downtime due to conflicts.

 Eventually we decided to start working with multiple short-lived environments which would be forked from master on demand.
 Every larger issue in a sprint would get their own environment created and smaller ones like bugfixes could be bundled up in a single one.
 After developers finished, the unique environment will get into the hands of the QA department and after it passed and final approvals were given the deployment would be done directly from the unique environment to master.